sardinedev/colour/docs/docs/convertHextoRGB.md

 - 8 digit hexadecimal, ie `#FF11AAFF`
 - 4 digit hexadecimal, ie `#FFFF`

-It will throw an error if a string is not passed or it is in a different formate that the one described above.
+It will throw an error if a string is not passed or it is in a different format that the one described above.

 ## Signature